twofold-rsc/twofold/sites/website/app/pages/(main)/blog/posts/parallel-and-recursive-route-rendering-with-rsc/post.md

 That means when `renderToReadableStream` is called it's going to create a stack-like data structure, run all of the server components, and then serialize the output into a stream.
 It's important to know that `renderToReadableStream` only runs server components, it leaves client components untouched.

-If you could imagine the represented output of `renderToReadableStream` you might think of it as something like:
+If you could imagine the stream output of `renderToReadableStream` you might think of it as something like:

 ```jsx
 [